-Services that are covered for you What you must pay when you get these services Immunizations Covered Medicare Part B services include: Pneumonia vaccine Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary Hepatitis B vaccine if you are at high or intermediate risk of getting hepatitis B Other vaccines if you are at risk and they meet Medicare Part B coverage rules We also cover some vaccines under our Part D prescription drug benefit.
+ervices that are covered for you What you must pay when you get these services Sharp Direct Advantage Gold Card (HMO) Sharp Direct Advantage Platinum Card (HMO) Immunizations Covered Medicare Part B services include: COVID-19 vaccine Pneumonia vaccine Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary Hepatitis B vaccine if you are at high or intermediate risk of getting hepatitis B Other vaccines if you are at risk and they meet Medicare Part B coverage rules We also cover some vaccines under our Part D prescription drug benefit.
 Prior authorization may be required from our plan.
 Referral may be required from your network provider.
-There is no coinsurance, copayment, or deductible for the pneumonia, influenza, and hepatitis B vaccines.
+There is no coinsurance, copayment, or deductible for the COVID-19, pneumonia, influenza, and hepatitis B vaccines.
+There is no coinsurance, copayment, or deductible for the COVID-19, pneumonia, influenza, and hepatitis B vaccines.

-Inpatient hospital care

-Includes inpatient acute, inpatient rehabilitation, longterm care hospitals and other types of inpatient hospital services.
+Services that are covered for you What you must pay when you get these services Sharp Direct Advantage Gold Card (HMO) Sharp Direct Advantage Platinum Card (HMO) Inpatient hospital care Includes inpatient acute, inpatient rehabilitation, long-term care hospitals and other types of inpatient hospital services.
 Inpatient hospital care starts the day you are formally admitted to the hospital with a doctor's order.
 The day before you are discharged is your last inpatient day.

-Covered services include but are not limited to:

-- Semi-private room (or a private room if medically necessary)

-- Meals including special diets

-- Regular nursing services

-- Costs of special care units (such as intensive care or coronary care units)

-- Drugs and medications

-- Lab tests

-- X-rays and other radiology services

-- Necessary surgical and medical supplies

-- Use of appliances, such as wheelchairs

-- Operating and recovery room costs

-- Physical, occupational, and speech language therapy

-- Inpatient substance abuse services

-- Under certain conditions, the following types of transplants are covered: corneal, kidney, kidney-pancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.
+Covered services include but are not limited to: • Semi-private room (or a private room if medically necessary) • Meals including special diets • Regular nursing services • Costs of special care units (such as intensive care or coronary care units) • Drugs and medications • Lab tests • X-rays and other radiology services • Necessary surgical and medical supplies • Use of appliances, such as wheelchairs • Operating and recovery room costs • Physical, occupational, and speech language therapy • Inpatient substance abuse services • Under certain conditions, the following types of transplants are covered: corneal, kidney, kidney-pancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.
 If you need a transplant, we will arrange to have your case reviewed by a Medicare-approved transplant center that will decide whether you are a candidate for a transplant.
-Transplant providers may be local or outside of the service area.
-If our in-network transplant services are outside the community pattern of care, you may choose to go locally as long as the local transplant providers are willing to accept the Original Medicare rate.
-If our plan provides transplant services at a location outside the pattern of care for transplants in your community and you chose to obtain transplants at this location, we will arrange or pay for appropriate lodging and transportation costs for you and a companion.
+Transplant providers may be local or outside of the service area. \$225 per day for days 1 through 7 \$0 per day for days 8 and beyond Our Plan covers an unlimited number of days for an inpatient hospital stay.
+The cost-sharing described above applies each time you are admitted to the hospital.
+If you get authorized inpatient care at an out-of network hospital after your emergency condition is stabilized, your cost is the cost-sharing you would pay at a network hospital. \$150 per day for days 1 through 8 \$0 per day for days 9 and beyond Our Plan covers an unlimited number of days for an inpatient hospital stay.
+The cost-sharing described above applies each time you are admitted to the hospital.
+If you get authorized inpatient care at an out-of-network hospital after your emergency condition is stabilized, your cost is the cost-sharing you would pay at a network hospital.